 While not limited to surface replacement, working around the bone of the femur may cause extra pressure to be put on the nerves in the hip area.
 This may cause a transient weakness of some of the muscles of the leg in less than 1% of cases.

 Surface replacement may require a somewhat larger incision and exposure than that of total hip arthroplasty.
 As such, the hip resurfacing procedure may lead to extra bone forming around the hip, leading to stiffness, called heterotopic ossification.
 We take measures to prevent this, using either an anti-inflammatory medication or one dose of radiation to the hip area after surgery.
 The radiation treatment, known as XRT (external radiation therapy), is performed in the first 2 days after surgery and does not have any association with cancer.
 With preventative measures, the risk of extra bone forming is less than 2%.

 Allergy to the metals

-A very small percentage of patients (less than 1%) have been found to develop to the metals used in hip resurfacing.
+A very small percentage of patients (less than 1%) have been found to develop an allergy to the metals used in hip resurfacing.
 Unfortunately, there is no available test to determine this before surgery.
-Since all hip resurfacings are currently made of the same metals, there is a possibility of an allergic response to all resurfacing impalnts.
+Since all hip resurfacings are currently made of the same metals, there is a possibility of an allergic response to all resurfacing implants.
 If a patient develops an allergy to the metals used in hip resurfacing, he/she may have pain and swelling around the hip joint.
-Treatment may require a removal of the implant and revision surgery to a non-metal-on-metal hip replacement.
+Treatment may require the removal of the implant and revision surgery to a non-metal-on-metal hip replacement.